thisislawatts/coverimage/README.md

 # jQuery - Cover Dimensions

-Will take an element and find an image within then size to essentially replicate CSS behaviour of background-size: cover
+Will take an element and find an image within then size to replicate the behaviour of `background-size: cover` from CSS.
+The advantage of this method is that you get all the semantics/accessibility of an image.

 ```
  <div data-cover-image>